 1. Salah as Therapy

 The Prophet ๏ทบ said: "O Bilal, give us comfort through the prayer." โ (Ahmad) He did not say "let us get the prayer done" โ he said it brought him comfort.
 When sadness hits, increase your salah rather than reducing it.
+Even if the words feel hollow at first, the physical act of returning to Allah consistently is itself a form of healing.

 2. Quran as Healing

 Allah says: "We send down of the Quran that which is healing and mercy for the believers." โ (17:82) The physical act of reciting Quran โ even without full understanding โ has an effect on the heart.
 Start with Surah Ad-Duha (Chapter 93) โ it was revealed specifically to comfort the Prophet ๏ทบ when he felt Allah had abandoned him.
+Follow it with Surah Ash-Sharh (94), which continues the same message: "Verily, with every hardship comes ease."

 3. Dhikr โ The Anchor

 Consistent dhikr โ especially SubhanAllah, Alhamdulillah, and La ilaha illallah โ has a neurological effect, not just spiritual.
 It interrupts the loop of negative thoughts and redirects the mind to the greater reality.
+Even in the belly of the whale, Yunus (AS) made dhikr โ and Allah says He responded because of it: "And had he not been of those who glorify Allah, he would have remained inside until the Day they are resurrected."
+(37:143-144)

 4. Physical Movement

 The Prophet ๏ทบ walked, rode, practiced archery, and was physically active.
 Modern psychology confirms what Islam embodied 1400 years ago: physical movement is among the most effective treatments for depression.
+Even a 20-minute walk daily, done with the intention of caring for the body Allah gave you, combines both sunnah and science.

 5. Community and Connection